On Your Own: Pro-level Autonomous Drone Racing in Uninstrumented Arenas: Discussion

 \revision{As a further demonstration of skill transferability, our autonomous system was also deployed in two additional uninstrumented venues---featuring novel race tracks---with only minimal tuning and limited on-site testing.
 Specifically, we only used 80 additional images for fine-tuning (Fig.~\ref{fig:vision_stack}), we made adjustments to the camera exposure and gain (Sec.~\ref{sec:state-estimation-stack}), and we generated new time-optimal trajectories (Sec.~\ref{sec:trajgen}).
 These deployments were showcased in public demonstrations at IROS~2024 and the 2024 Abu Dhabi F1 Grand Prix, where the autonomous drone outperformed the professional pilot \texttt{ Ion FPV} in both time-trial and head-to-head races.
 Notably, the F1 track posed the additional challenge of outdoor lighting conditions.
-Videos of both demonstrations are available at: \href{https://www.youtube.com/watch?v=SNw-zXgv_vA}{\texttt{ youtube.com/watch?v=SNw-zXgv\_vA}}. }
+Videos of both demonstrations are included in the multimedia material.}